juhirai99/Fudge/README.md

 Please find the steps below <br>

-Please install npm and node on your system  , skip this step you have npm and node alreay  installed on your laptop install visual studio code open project in visual studio open terminal in visual studio run npm install run npm install -g json-server for fake api run json-server --watch db.json to watch fake api server run ng serve type localhost:4200 in the browser to access the application
+Please install npm and node on your system  , skip this step you have npm and node alreay  installed on your laptop  <br>
+install visual studio code  <br>
+open project in visual studio  <br>
+open terminal in visual studio  <br>
+run npm install  <br>
+run npm install -g json-server for fake api  <br>
+run json-server --watch db.json to watch fake api server  <br>
+run ng serve  <br>
+type localhost:4200 in the browser to access the application